 Lieutenant Hugh Jones and four enlisted men were killed and 50 wounded in the counterattack on the fort.

-Assault on and fall of Petersburg
+Final Assault on Petersburg

 The regiment lost Captain James McCullough and 6 enlisted men killed and Major Ritchey, Lieutenants Henry Bigler and Balzer Shugar and 49 enlisted men wounded.

 |April 3-9||Pursuit of Lee|

 |April 20-28||Moved to City Point, then to Alexandria|